LSEG-API-Samples/Article.EMA.Java.BasicGradle/README.md

 ## <a id="why_gradle"></a>Why you need build automation tool

+So, I will start off with the reason the Java development teams need the build automation tool.
 The modern Java build automation tools help developers to automate the software build and project management processes including compiling, dependency manager, packing, and running tests.

 If you want to manage the EMA Java application project manually (the old way), you need to manage total **26 jar files** (*as of April 2023*) required by the API as follows: